Count Duplicates with Pivot Table

-In a long list of month names, quickly count duplicates with pivot table, to see how many times each month name is in the list.
-Download the free workbook to follow along.
+In a long list of month names, quickly count duplicates with pivot table, to see how many times each month name occurs in the list - number of instances per name.

 In this example, 100 people were asked to name their birth month, and the list was entered on an Excel worksheet.
 The video below shows how to get a count of the number of times each month was mentioned in the survey results.
-How many duplicates are in the survey results, for each month?
+How many duplicate occurrences are in the survey results, for each month?

-In this example, 100 people were asked to name their birth month, and the list was entered on an Excel worksheet.
+In this example, 100 people were asked to name their birth month, and the list was entered on an Excel spreadsheet.

 Before creating a pivot table, do these steps, to prepare the list as a data source: